zooniverse/front-end-monorepo/packages/lib-react-components/src/helpers/getGradientShade/README.md

 A helper function which accepts a colour hex string as an argument, and returns the correct secondary shade to use for the linear gradients used in our buttons.

+Based on the Photoshop `overlay` blending mode: https://stackoverflow.com/a/5925219

 ## Example

 ```js